pringuin/dataprivacybundle/src/pringuin/DataprivacyBundle/Resources/public/js/tarteaucitron/README.md

     "useExternalCss": false, /* If false, the tarteaucitron.css file will be loaded */ "useExternalJs": false, /* If false, the tarteaucitron.services.js file will be loaded */

-    //"cookieDomain": ".my-multisite-domaine.fr", /* Shared cookie for subdomain website */
+    // "cookieDomain": ".my-multisite-domaine.fr", /* Shared cookie for subdomain website */

     "readmoreLink": "", /* Change the default readmore link pointing to tarteaucitron.io */

-    "mandatory": true, /* Show a message about mandatory cookies */ "mandatoryCta": true /* Show the disabled accept button when mandatory on */ });
+    "mandatory": true, /* Show a message about mandatory cookies */ "mandatoryCta": true, /* Show the disabled accept button when mandatory on */

+    // "customCloserId": "", /* Optional a11y: Custom element ID used to open the panel */

+    "googleConsentMode": true, /* Enable Google Consent Mode v2 for Google ads and GA4 */

+    "partnersList": false /* Details the number of partners on the popup and middle banner */ });
 </script>
 ```